Garmin Vivoactive 4

 - However, users have noticed a few discrepancies during the somewhat convoluted passages.

 - This model integrates a new Sony GPS chip (like all the brand’s new watches) for better accuracy.

 - In addition, the watch has a barometric altimeter, which is appreciable for the price.
 On the other hand, it is not possible to calibrate it manually.

 - New safety features make it possible to detect an accident and send an emergency alert if necessary.
 In addition, there is LiveTrack, which allows your family and friends to follow your progress live via a web link.

 - Note that this model does not offer route tracking like Forerunner.

 - The watch is equipped with a new generation heat rate optical sensor to measure your heart rate.

 - In practice, the result is very satisfactory with results comparable to those provided by a belt (also compatible, if you want better precision).

-- However, the first reviews of users mention the fact that the Broadcast mode which allows to send the data to other devices is not very reliable.
-However, it is expected that this will be corrected by a Garmin update in the future.
+- However, the first reviews of users mention that the Broadcast mode, which allows sending the data to other devices, is not very reliable.
+However, Garmin update should correct this in the future.

 Heart rate sensor